dpmj/alcazar/README.md

 ### Important information

-This project can be built with `latexmk` or `pdflatex`, although I greatly encourage the use of `latexmk`.
-Below are examples of compilation commands with some recommended arguments.
+This project can be built with `latexmk` or `pdflatex`, although **I greatly encourage the use of `latexmk`.** Below are examples of compilation commands with some recommended arguments.
 The `-shell-escape` flag is required for the `minted` package.
 With `latexmk` both `biber` and `makeglossaries` should run automatically.

 A `Makefile` is already included, which invokes `latexmk`.
 To compile, simply run `make` in the project's root directory.
 Run `make clean` to remove all auxiliary files.

+This template has been confirmed as working on both Linux (TeX Live) and Windows (MiKTeX).

 ### Using `latexmk`